List of School Rumble characters: Sarah Adiemus

 The best friend of Yakumo, Sarah is distinguished by her blonde hair done up in a bun.
-She is a British girl raised in an orphanage, and is a relative newcomer to Japan.
+She is a British girl raised in an orphanage in England, and is a relative newcomer to Japan.
 She is frequently seen together with Yakumo, as they are classmates and members of the Tea Club.
 With her cheerful and positive attitude, she does her best to support Yakumo, particularly on the latter's relationship with Harima and her difficulties with the unwanted attentions of Hanai.
 She stayed over with Yakumo to accompany her while Tenma was away for the Kyoto trip.

 Sarah has several part-time jobs outside school.
 She is a nun at a local Catholic church, performing duties such as hearing confessions, playing the organ, and babysitting children.
 She reveals in a conversation with Akira that she may have an eye on someone indicating that she may be a novice; furthermore, at least one hopeful student has expressed interest in her.
 Aside from her duties as a nun, Sarah also works with Hiroyoshi Asō of 2-C at a Chinese restaurant, waiting tables and cooking.
 Hiroyoshi Asō may also be her love interest.

 Sarah is currently the 7th most popular character in the final popularity poll.